Feb 10, 2021 · Content Marketing

 Build a real content calendar instead of posting reactively.
 Map two to four pillar topics that match what your audience actually asks, then atomize each one across the formats your platforms reward.
 If you need a structured starting point, the 6-step social media content marketing process for 2026 breaks the full cycle down, research, calendar, creation, optimization, distribution, and measurement.

 Treat scheduling like a strategic asset, not a chore.
 Batch a week or month of content in one session, queue it with proper UTM tags, and let platform-specific timing handle itself.
-Feedsta’s AI scheduler was built specifically to handle multi-brand and multi-platform queueing without forcing you to log into each native app and re-paste the same caption five times.
+Feedsta, an AI-powered social media platform, was built specifically to handle multi-brand and multi-platform queueing without forcing you to log into each native app and re-paste the same caption five times.

 Measure monthly, not weekly.
 Most social KPIs are noisy at the week scale.
 Look at the trend over 30 days, kill what isn’t producing, and double down on the formats that are.
 A piece that ranks on page two for a valuable query should be updated and strengthened, not abandoned for the next shiny topic.